LESLIE: John in Maryland is on the line with a question about a direct vent tankless water heater. How can we help you?

 In fact, that’s one of the things that makes them so cool is that they’re so small and they’re so easily vented that you can pretty much put them anywhere.
 So, I think your solution is a directly vented tankless water heater.

 JOHN: OK.
 And there’s no issue there with any problem with the – you’re always worried about getting flue gas and all that stuff.
 That side vent – those are safe to vent out and there’s no issue, right?

-TOM: Well, there’s rules about where you put them.
+TOM: Well, there’s rules about where you put a direct vent tankless water heater.
 Like, for example, there has to be so many feet away from a potentially open window and that kind of thing.
 And it has to be so far off the ground so it doesn’t get covered with snow – the vent doesn’t get covered with snow.
 So there are some basic rules about where you put in a direct vent.
 But as long as you follow those then no, there’s no issue about them getting blocked.

 JOHN: Great.
 Alright, guys.
 Thanks a lot for your help.
 Love your show.

 TOM: Oh, thank you very much.